-Volcanos in NicaraguaWith 5 volcanos in Nicaragua there have been a total of 5 siginificant eruptions over the past 2000 years.
-Over 2000 people were killed.
-The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 10/30/1998 at the volcano "San Cristobal".
-Only here 1620 people died.
+Volcanos in NicaraguaWith 5 volcanos in Nicaragua there have been a total of 5 significant eruptions over the past 500 years.
+Over 2,000 people were killed.
+The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 10/30/1998 with the eruption of "San Cristobal".
+Here, 1620 people died.

-Out of 12 volcanos in Nicaragua are considered as still active.
-Other natural hazards in Nicaragua:
+Out of 12 volcanos in Nicaragua, 10 are considered still active.

 › The most severe natural disasters worldwide

 All volcanos in Nicaragua

 These statistics are based on datas from the Smithsonian Institution's Global Volcanism Program (GVP), and the Significant Volcanic Eruptions Database of the National Geophysical Data Center (NOAA) / World Data Service (NGDC/WDS) doi:10.7289/V5JW8BSH.
 Several data have been summarized and translated.